UncoderIO/Roota/RootA_Specification.md

 Required: *optional*

-Description: Name of the creator.
+Description: The name of the creator.
 It is recommended to use the same name for all your rules.
-Coma-separated value.
+Comma-separated value.

 Example: `author: SOC Prime Team`